Intro (The xx song): In other media

 Rihanna's song "Drunk on Love", from her sixth studio album Talk That Talk, samples the melody of "Intro", and subsequently, all members of The xx earned writing credits on Talk That Talk.

+The song was also used as a background soundtrack for some scenes in the eighth episode (in Germany, the episode's title is "Bad Bank", so in the English version the title was not translated) of the sixteenth season of the famous German crime TV series Alarm für Cobra 11 – Die Autobahnpolizei.

 Credits and personnel

 Credits adapted from the liner notes of xx.